element-hq/policies/docs/ems/privacy_notice.md

 Your authentication identifier is used to authenticate your access to Element Matrix Services at https://ems.host and to uniquely identify you.

-You will be giving the choice to set up 2-Factor Authentication to secure your account.
+You will be given the choice to set up 2-Factor Authentication to secure your account.
 For 2FA over SMS, we will require your phone number.
 This information will be shared with [Twilio](https://www.twilio.com/), our 2FA provider.

 **Element Matrix Services (EMS) Customer and Element Home Account Transaction and Billing Information**